neuralmagic/docs/docs/source/model-pages/cv-detection-yolov3.md

 # YOLOv3: Sparsifying to Improve Object Detection Performance

-Neural Magic created models and recipes that allow anyone to plug in their data and leverage SparseML’s recipe-driven approach on top of Ultralytics’ robust training pipelines for the popular YOLOv3 Object Detection network.
+Neural Magic creates models and recipes that allow anyone to plug in their data and leverage SparseML’s recipe-driven approach on top of Ultralytics’ robust training pipelines for the popular YOLOv3 object detection network.
 Sparsifying involves removing redundant information from neural networks using algorithms such as pruning and quantization, among others.
 This sparsification process results in many benefits for deployment environments, including faster inference and smaller file sizes.